mia-platform/documentation/docs/runtime_suite/overview-runtime-suite.md

 #Microservices Ecosystem Overview

+Welcome to the Microservices Ecosystem overview page!

-**Plug-in templates and ready-to-use components to speed up your application development and orchestration**
+You can learn how to use plug-in templates and ready-to-use components to speed up your application development and orchestration**

 ![image alt text](img/microservices_ecosystem.png)